대수다양체

 Existence of Smooth Points

 Any algebraic variety is smooth at most points.
-To show this we need the notion of a generic point.
+To establish this, we need the notion of a generic point.

 Definition 9 The generic point \(\eta\) of an irreducible variety \(X\) is the unique point belonging to every nonempty open subset of \(X\).